martinfuchs/DepthKit/README.md

 Congratulations, you've now sensed the actual structure of your camera lenses to create a model.
 With this we can now determine the relationship between the two lenses.

 #### RGBDCapture: Calibrate Correspondence
-Navigate to the second tab, labelled ‘Calibrate Correspondence’.
+**Navigate to the second tab, labelled Calibrate Correspondence**.
 Now that we have the lens models from the first tab, we can calculate the spatial relationship of the cameras.
-From this point onwards it is important to maintain the camera positions relative to each other (hence the fancy mounting system).
 With both cameras, we are going to capture the checkerboard at four varying depths.
+From this point onwards it is important to maintain the camera positions relative to each other (hence the fancy mounting system!).

+If you are using the laser cut mount, you can able to pivot the sensor up and down in order to match the field if view to the video camera's lens.
+Ideally the video camera will be able to see everything the depth sensor can see, with a little bit of margin on the top and bottom Set the checkerboard a few feet away from the camera, positioned a few

+<TIGHT SHOT OF MOUNT ADJUSTMENT>

-Adjust Before beginning, make sure your cameras are positioned such that you can see the checkerboard in each quadrant of both camera frames.
+Make sure your cameras are positioned such that you can see the entire checkerboard in each quadrant of both camera frames.
 You may need to adjust your hardware mount to achieve this position.
 Do this by looking at the live view on the camera and the capture application and comparing the edges until they match or at least the color information completely covers the depth.
 Depending on your lens you may find that your color information appears inside your depth camera’s field of view.
 There may be some compromises to be made here!
 The laser cut mounting solution allows for minute adjustment of the depth sensors angles using the pivot screws

-<TIGHT SHOT OF MOUNT ADJUSTMENT>

 Looking back at the capture page, with the checkerboard in each quadrant, you need to capture three images, _one short video clip from the video camera_, _one depth impression_ from the sensor, and one _infrared view of the checkerboard_ from the sensor.
 This is where the diffuse IR light is important, so make sure that is handy.